annabellaals/Bella_restaurant/README.md

   ![Bella's Restaurant Favicon](documentation/readme/favicon.png)

 * **Navbar** - The navbar is divided into two sections:
-  - The first section includes a search bar, account icon, and reservation icon.
+  - The first section includes account icon, and reservation icon.
   - The second section lists the site's menu categories.
 The navbar is fully responsive, utilizing a hamburger menu toggle on smaller screens.
 The hamburger icon rotates 90 degrees on click to provide visual feedback.

   The category links in the navbar have a hover effect that moves the category name up, providing selection feedback.
 The account icon includes a dropdown menu that varies based on user status (logged in, superuser).